xapian/xapian/xapian-applications/omega/docs/scriptindex.rst

         and then sets the current text to the contents.
 If the current text is empty, a warning is issued (since Xapian 1.4.10).
-If the file can't be loaded (not found, wrong permissions, etc) then an error is issued and the current text is set to empty.
+If the file can't be loaded (not found, wrong permissions, etc) then an error is issued and scriptindex exits (prior to Omega 1.4.20 this "error" was really handled as a warning - scriptindex continued with the current text set to empty, and the final exit status wasn't affected).

         If the next action is ``truncate``, then scriptindex is smart enough to know it only needs to load the start of a large file.